poke1024/bbz-segment/README.md

 # bbz-segment
-This repository contains code and data for the paper at <a href="http://arxiv.org/abs/2004.07317">An Evaluation of DNN Architectures for Page Segmentation of Historical Newspapers</a>:
+This repository contains code and data for the paper <a href="http://arxiv.org/abs/2004.07317">An Evaluation of DNN Architectures for Page Segmentation of Historical Newspapers</a>:

 * `00_demo_data` gives sample data that can be used to run the script in `02_preprocessing`.
 Our full annotated data that was used in the paper can be found on <a href="https://www.dropbox.com/sh/4b1ub2bmmgmbprp/AAC88d8h8oZVgt-4WC5_uNloa?dl=0">Dropbox</a>.